-10 Samhain Traditions for the Pagan Family from Dinners to Bonfires
+Samhain Traditions for the Pagan Family: 13+ from Dinners to Bonfires

-Samhain is the ancient Celtic pagan festival of the dead celebrated in modern times on October 31st.
-Yes, Halloween is based on this old pagan holiday when people believed the ancestors and dead could visit the physical realm more readily.
-If you’d like to incorporate family Samhain traditions into your celebrations, we have a few simple ones for you.
+Samhain is the ancient Celtic pagan festival of the dead celebrated in modern times on October 31st-November 1st in the Northern Hemisphere.
+And April 30th-May 1st in the Southern Hemisphere.
+Yes, Halloween is based on this sacred pagan holy-day when people believe the ancestors and spirits visit the physical realm with ease.
+If you’d like to incorporate family Samhain traditions into your celebrations this year, we have a few simple ones for you.

 Simple Family Samhain Traditions

 Samhain can be an event for the whole family, whether your family calls it Halloween or not.
-Halloween traditions double as Samhain traditions and are family-friendly.
+Most Halloween traditions double as Samhain festivities and are family-friendly.

 1. Carving Pumpkins